 - letter of consent from your parents (if you are providing your parents’ bank statements).

 You cannot use shares, bonds, private loans or company accounts as evidence of funds.
 You can only use your own bank statements or your parents’ bank statements as evidence of funds.
 There are strict requirements about the use of loan letters and deposit certificates so contact our Student Immigration Team if you want to check if your financial documents are suitable.
 There is further information in our Crucial Guide.

 The most common Tier 4 refusals are due to incorrect documents submitted or insufficient funds in the bank account.

 Tier 4 time limits on study

 If you have previously studied in the UK, please be aware that there are now limits on how long you can study below degree level and at degree level.
-Anyone who is over 18 is allowed to study for up to three years at below degree level and five years at degree level.
+Anyone over 18 is allowed to study for up to two years at below degree level and five years at degree level.

 The UKCISA has created a flowchart to help students calculate whether an application for a further period of study will be possible under the time limits.
 Please visit the UKCISA website to access the flowchart.